bendtherules/bendtherules.github.com/posts/function-name-binding.md

 // function identifier(paramList) {body}
 ```

-For function statements, `.name` is simply "hello" - that is string form of the identifier `hello`.
-Here, name is always a string and doesn't allow expressions or symbol.
+For function statements, `.name` is simply "hello", i.e. string form of the identifier `hello`.
+Here, name is always a string and doesn't allow any expression or symbol.

 ## Func expression and Arrow function